 Also most rely on the cardholder’s personal credit history (not business credit) when evaluating application, and will look at income from all sources, not just the business, so they can be helpful for startups.

 Remember that most credit cards charge high interest rates if you carry a balance, and that cuts into your profits.
 If you pay your balance in full each month, you won’t incur these charges.

 How to Qualify for Auto Repair Shop Loans

-First, your credit scores will likely be considered for most types of financing.
+Even though these are business loans, the borrower’s credit scores will likely be considered for most types of financing.
 Some lenders put more emphasis on your credit than others, and with them, the higher your scores, the higher the credit limit and the better the interest rates you may be approved for.

 How to Apply for Auto Repair Shop Loans